Statutes and Guidelines

 Special Interest Groups

 a.
 For planning and implementation of activities within NUAS, there are Special Interest Groups for key issues.
-The NUAS chair shall seek to ensure that, as a rule, Special Interest Groups comprise at least two representatives from member institutions in Denmark, Finland, Norway, and Sweden, and one for Iceland.
+The NUAS chair shall seek to ensure that, as a rule, Special Interest Groups comprise at least two representatives from member institutions in Denmark, Finland, Norway, and Sweden, and one representative each for Iceland and The Faroe Islands.

 b.
 In consultation with the directors (or their appointed proxies) of member institutions from each country, the NUAS group leaders and the Board of Directors are responsible for ensuring necessary rotation in the Special Interest Groups to achieve diversity of academic competencies as well as regional and gender representation.